deephdc/deep-releases/source/releases/genesis/index.rst

 Release Notes
 -------------

-The DEEP-1/Genesis release consists in X Products and guides:
+The DEEP-1/Genesis release consists in 9 Products and a number of technical guides:

--  X OS packages
+-  13 OS packages, for CentOS 7 and Ubuntu 16.04

-   -  Y RPMS & SRPMS
+   -  6 RPMS & SRPMS
-   -  Z binary & source DEBS
+   -  4 binary & source DEBS
-   -  W binary & source tarballs
+   -  3 tarballs

--  T Docker containers
+-  5 Docker containers

-The release is fully supported \* on the following Operating Systems
-platforms: \* CentOS 7 \* Ubuntu 18.04 \* Optionally PTs support also
-other OS platforms.
-You can find more information in the individual products documentation.

 You can find in the later sections the full list of products, with detailed release notes and instructions for their